JamieAP/stylechecker-backend/README.md

 To run the backend software:

-`java -jar stylechecker-backend-1.0-SNAPSHOT.jar server src/main/resources/stylechecker-config.yml`
+`java -jar stylechecker-backend-1.0-SNAPSHOT.jar server`

-The `stylechecker-config.yml` is found in the source tree of the Git repository but can be copied anywhere for deployment.
+Once running the service will start a HTTP server listening on the port 8888 and path /stylechecker

-You should check the configuration file is suitable for your environment before deploying.
+Configuration can be overridden using system properties.

-Once running the service will start a HTTP server listening on the port (8888) and path (/stylechecker) specified in the configuration file.
+For e.g. `java -Ddw.server.connector.port=9000 -jar stylechecker-backend-1.0-SNAPSHOT.jar server`